zhudavi2/SP2-HDM/README.txt

 Configurable settings:
 - hdm_cfg_server.xml is the configuration XML file for the server side.
+- (V10.3) Allow players to play past election losses.
+- (V10.3) Control whether or not to use new economy mechanics, which grants ountries an advantage in exporting a resource if its GDP per capita is high and it has a high market share in the resource, or the resource makes up a large percentage of its GDP.
+Countries, whose production satisfies their domestic demand for non-service resources, won't be able to export as much of service resources.
 - (V10.1) Control whether countries must have regions in order to continue existing in the game.
 (Issue #15)
 - (V10) Control whether to limit death rate to 0.2% when a country's LE and over-65 population are high enough to yield a death rate higher than 0.2%.
 - (V10) Control production modifiers per government type.
 This is the same as the V1.5.1 feature that applies multipliers to resource production based on government type, but the specific multiplier values are now configurable.